Presented by H.H. Prince Hassan Pacha to the Amateur Athletic Club 1871

 By Dr Jane Ainsworth

-History of the Event
+The History of the Event

 The Amateur Athletic Association (AAA) was established in 1880.
 Prior to this, the Amateur Athletic Club (AAC) organised championships for gentlemen amateurs between 1866 and 1879.
 The Hassan Pacha Challenge Cup has been awarded to the winner of the 100 Yards since 1871.

-On three occasions, the winner of this trophy has gone on to win the Olympic gold medal for Great Britain in the same season; Harold Abrahams in 1924, as shown in the film Chariots of Fire, Allan Wells in the Luzhniki Stadium, Moscow, in 1980, and Linford Christie in Barcelona 1992.
-There have been several overseas champions; the first of 12 American winners, Frederick Westing, took the 1888 title, the first Kenyan to win an AAA championship, Seraphino Antao, in 1962.
 The first South African champion, Reggie Walker, remains the youngest Olympic 100m champion aged just 19 he won the 100m at the 1908 London Olympics before going on the win the AAA Championship later that summer.
 Two other notable champions are Jack London, silver medallist at the 1928 Amsterdam Olympics and the first to use starting blocks at the Games, and E. McDonald Bailey, whose 7 titles are only exceeded by Linford Christie.
 Christie, one of an élite group of British athletes to hold the complete set of Olympic, World, Commonwealth, and European titles remains responsible for the longest queues of autograph hunters at athletics meetings in Britain.

 The Donor

-Prince Hassan Pacha was the third son of the ruler of Egypt, Khedive Ismail Pasha.
 In 1871, while studying at Oxford University, he attended the championships of the Amateur Athletic Club and decided to present this trophy.
-Hassan’s father was responsible for the transformation of Egypt in the nineteenth century, with much advice and financial support secured from European countries, notably France, where Ismail had been educated, and Britain.
+Hassan’s father was responsible for the transformation of Egypt in the nineteenth century, with much advice and financial support secured from European countries, notably France, where he had been educated, and Britain.
 Only 4 years after his time at Oxford, Hassan was acting as a diplomat for his father in Germany, where he was instructed to recruit high-ranking officers for the Egyptian army.
 In 1876 during the Egyptian-Ethiopian War Hassan Pacha was kidnapped by the Ethiopians and only released after a large ransom was paid.

 History of the Trophy